tvl83/DeveloperDocumentation/src/content/sphero/reference.md

 This stores the attached macro definition into the persistent store for later execution.
 This command can be sent even if other macros are executing.
-You will receive a failure response if you attempt to send an ID number in the System Macro range, 255 for the Temp Macro and ID of an existing user macro in the storage block.
+You will receive a failure response if you attempt to send an ID number in the System Macro range, `255` for the Temp Macro and ID of an existing user macro in the storage block.
-As with all macros, the longest definition that can be sent is 254 bytes (thus requiring DLEN to be FFh).
+As with all macros, the longest definition that can be sent is `254` bytes (thus requiring `DLEN` to be `FFh`).

-A special case of this command is to start and continue execution of the Stream Macro, ID 254.
+A special case of this command is to start and continue execution of the Stream Macro, ID `254`.
 If a Temporary Macro is running it will be terminated and the Stream Macro will begin.
 If a Stream Macro is already running, this chunk will be appended (if there is room).
-Stream Macros terminate via Abort or with a special END code.
+Stream Macros terminate via Abort or with a special `END` code.
 Refer to the Sphero Macro documentation for more detail.

 ### Reinit Macro Executive – 54h